CLAUSSEN/FTEE MEMORIAL SCHOLARSHIP

 Dr. Larry Claussen was born August 12, 1944 in Luverne, MN.
 He graduated from Valley Springs (SD) High School in 1962, earned a bachelor’s degree from Southern State Teachers College in 1966, a masters degree from the University of Northern Colorado in 1982, and his PhD in Education from the University of Wyoming in 1991.

-Applicants must submit a completed application form, including TEECC advisor recommendation, emailed by December 1st.
+Applicants must submit a completed application form, including TEECA advisor recommendation, emailed by December 1st.
 The application form will be made available when donation goal has been reached.

 - Applicant must be an ITEEA member and register for the ITEEA Annual Conference.
 (Membership may be enclosed with scholarship application.)

-- Applicant must be an undergraduate junior or senior TEECC member preparing to become a technology and/or engineering education teacher in Grades K-12.
+- Applicant must be an undergraduate junior or senior TEECA member preparing to become a technology and/or engineering education teacher in Grades K-12.

 - Applicant must attend conference awards ceremony at which award is presented.